Website translation

 If you do it right, you can attract customers regardless of their geographic location, so it’s important to think about your business from a global perspective.

-Appearing in foreign search engines and ranking highly for your desired search terms isn’t something that you can achieve just by having your website translated into a local language.
+Appearing in international search engines and ranking highly for your desired search terms isn’t something that you can achieve just by having your website translated into a local language.

 While it’s important to have your web content accessible to readers who speak a different language, that’s not enough to build a comprehensive global SEO strategy to reach your international audience.